nus-cs2103-AY2021S1/tp/docs/team/oliviajohansen.md

 * **Enhancements to existing features**:
   * Added support for quantity for ingredients (Pull requests [\#82](https://github.com/AY2021S1-CS2103T-W10-2/tp/pull/82))
     * Justification: This feature allow users to better keep track of quantity of ingredients in the fridge.
-The flexible format of quantity (fraction, decimal or integers followed by units or just a string) allowed users to save and adjust ingredient quantities precisely.
+The flexible format of quantity (fraction, decimal or integers followed by units or just a string) allows users to save and adjust ingredient quantities precisely.

 * **Documentation**: